ibmverse/verse-developer/_reference/reference.md

 ### Simple Link (com.ibm.appreg.ext.simpleLink)

-A generic extension point defined by appregistry.

-On Verse UI, we can contribute the simple links on all of the supported paths.

-Many services may wish applications to have the ability to contribute simple links to parts of the UI.
+A Simple Link extension adds a clickable URL link to the Verse UI.

 ####Required Properties for Extensions